 Step 1: check that your paper fits within the Journal’s objectives

-Step 2: check that your paper complies with the submission and editorial guidelines
+Step 2: check that your paper complies with our submission and editorial guidelines as well as our Publication Ethics Guidelines

 Step 3: fill out the Youth Voice Journal Contributor Release Form